 - each year influenza can be caused by different strains of influenza viruses that are not represented in the previous year’s vaccine

 It takes around two weeks to develop immunity once vaccinated.
 Ideally, immunisation should be carried out before the main influenza activity in May to September.
-People can be immunised at any time during the influenza season, but the vaccine is only free for those in the high-risk groups until the end of July.
+People can be immunised at any time during the influenza season, the vaccine is only free for those in the high-risk groups until the 31 December.

 Seasonal influenza vaccinations are recognised as being the single most effective way of reducing the impact of seasonal influenza – especially for those most at risk of complications.